 Children who witness domestic violence act similarly to children who have been physically abused, exhibiting symptoms such as depression, anger, low self esteem, confusion, withdrawal from personal contact with others, and guilt and shame.
 Enrichment activites offer a variety of therapeutic, social and educational programs to address the specific needs of children, including weekly reading groups and tutoring sessions, as well as visits to libraries, museums, parks, and community events.
 Proven to be an effective method healing, visual and creative arts opportunities are designed to encourage self expression through music, art, creative writing, and performance projects.

-The YWCA’s Becky’s House has the largest number of emergency shelter and transitional housing beds in the county, with 47 and 138 respectively, for women and children escaping domestic violence.
+The YWCA’s Becky’s House domestic violence program has the largest number of emergency shelter and transitional housing beds in the county for women and children escaping domestic violence.

-The YWCA operates the only domestic violence shelter that accepts clients at all hours of the day and night, 365 days a year.
+YWCA operates the only domestic violence shelter in San Diego County that accepts clients at all hours of the day and night, 365 days a year.

-Professional staff incorporate knowledge of trauma in all aspects of service delivery, enhancing healing and facilitating recovery.
+Professional staff incorporate knowledge of trauma in all aspects of service delivery to enhance healing and facilitate recovery.

 All children in our shelter and transitional housing programs receive specialized services to overcome the trauma they have experienced.
 Family members are never separated by gender or age.